 Since our Summer Intensive takes place at our company’s home base at the International Dance Village in Kibbutz Ga’aton, Israel, being exposed to a bit of a new language (in our case Hebrew), will only enhance your cultural immersion and international experience.

-If I'm flying to Israel, when can I or should I arrive to KCDC's International Dance Village in Kibbutz Ga'aton?
+If I'm flying to Israel.
+When can I or should I arrive to the International Dance Village in Kibbutz Ga'aton?
+Are there accommodation options before the program begins?

 How to arrive at KCDC's International Dance Village from Tel Aviv or Ben Gurion International Airport?

 Best that you take the train from either Ben Gurion International Airport or Tel Aviv to the northernmost city of Nahariya.
-Once you arrive in Nahariya, we will have special shuttles and staff members on hand to pick you up and bring you to Kibbutz Ga'aton.
+Once you arrive in Nahariya, we will have special shuttles picking and staff members on hand to pick you up at 9:30 a.m. and 10:30 a.m. and bring you to Kibbutz Ga’aton the morning of the first day of the Summer Intensive.
+But we ask that you be sure to confirm with our office at firstname.lastname@example.org your arrival schedule.

-We will also arrange a shuttle back to Nahariya on the last day of the program which will leave Kibbutz Ga'aton at 15:00.
-For train times and rates, please visit Israel Railways at: www.rail.co.il/EN
+We will also provide a shuttle back to Nahariya on the last day of each 2-week program which will leave Kibbutz Ga’aton at 15:00.
+For train times and rates, please visit Israel Railways at: www.rail.co.il/EN Should you have a flight back on Thursday night of the last day of your Summer Intensive program, we recommend that you book the flight from 10:30 p.m. or later so that you have sufficient time to arrive at the airport from Nahariya by train or private airport transfer.

 ** Note that from Friday afternoon till Saturday evening trains and buses in Israel do not run due to the Sabbath.
-However, you can still arrive to Ga’aton during this time by taking a yellow van called a ’sherut’ from Tel Aviv to Haifa and then another from Haifa to Nahariya.
+However, you can still arrive in Kibbutz Ga’aton during this time by taking a yellow van called a ’sherut’ from Tel Aviv to Haifa and then another from Haifa to Nahariya.
+Though we do recommend that you schedule a private taxi pickup.

 Participants share a 3 to 4-person dormitory-style room with dancers who will be around their age.
 All accommodations are at the International Dance Village in Kibbutz Ga’aton, Israel and are all approximately a two-minute walk from the dance studios and include: